 This is where things get interesting.
 The classic format of slip on loafers, favoured by Duke + Dexter, traditionally feature a much simpler design – less frills and spills, with more attention on the details of fabric and decoration.
 This is generally where you see the most variation between suede loafers and leather loafers, embroidery and some more innovative fabrications like knits and synthetics.

-The Penny loafer, with routes in Norway, was popularised by our American cousins, and were worn in the place of where we’d wear trainers today.
+The Penny loafer, with routes in Norway, was popularised by our American cousins, and they were worn in the place of where we’d wear trainers today.
 With a strap across the top for decoration that young Americans used to keep a dime in, it’s pretty clear where the term Penny loafer was derived from.

 How to wear loafers – casual & formal